Roote's Vision

 Altogether, it seems like less than one million students have been accelerated in one way or another.
 That leaves five million ambitious high schoolers who we're failing.
 Many of them are in the Global South—high-income countries spend 150 times more on education than low-income countries.

 Second, so much of the current educational infrastructure is focused on college admissions.
 For students and parents, it's 18 years of life leading to one application that will determine your next four (and forty) years.
 It's an alphabet soup.
-GPA, AP, IB.
-SAT, ACT, A-Levels, JEE, 高考.
-Extracurriculars, sports, volunteering.
+GPA, AP, IB, SAT, ACT, A-Levels, JEE, and 高考.
+Extracurriculars, sports, and volunteering.

 Everyone is focused on doing anything they can to get into a top 20 school.
 They'll do anything to signal correctly to colleges.
-Here are a few screenshots showing this.
+Here are a few screenshots showing this—the stress of getting into top universities:

 Students aren't following internal passions, but looking for ways to signal to college.
 (Which is itself a signal for employers.)
 Roughly 50% of education is signaling.
 It's too much.